Stardom Cinderella Tournament 2023

-The 2023 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2023, Sutādamushindereratōnamento 2023) was the ninth annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom.
+The 2023 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2023, Sutādamushindereratōnamento 2023) was the ninth annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom.
 The event took place between March 26 and April 15, 2023.

 Storylines

 The show featured professional wrestling matches with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 Night 1 (March 26)

 The first day of the event which took place on March 26, 2023, portraited the first-round tournament matches.
 The first two bouts were broadcast on Stardom's YouTube channel.
 In the first one, Waka Tsukiyama, who was announced as one of the two mystery competitors of the edition, picked up a victory over Lady C as she began a winning spree following the events from Stardom New Blood Premium.
 In the second one, Saya Iida outmatched Miyu Amasaki.
 A total of eighteen matches occurred, five of them ending in draws generated by over the top rope eliminations or time limits, and the rest of thirteen concluding by pinfall or submission.
 Xena was presented as the second mystery competitor and was also announced as the newest member of the Club Venus sub-unit.